MicrosoftDocs/connected-spaces/articles/web-app-navigation.md

 ---
 author: lkbryant-MSFT
-description: Learn about the left navigation pane in the Dynamics 365 Connected Store Preview web app ms.author: labryan ms.date: 07/08/2020 ms.topic: article
+description: Learn about the left navigation pane in the Dynamics 365 Connected Spaces Preview web app ms.author: labryan ms.date: 07/08/2020 ms.topic: article
-title: Find your way around the Dynamics 365 Connected Store Preview web app ms.reviewer: v-brycho
+title: Find your way around the Dynamics 365 Connected Spaces Preview web app ms.reviewer: v-brycho
 ---

-# Find your way around the Dynamics 365 Connected Store Preview web app
+# Find your way around the Dynamics 365 Connected Spaces Preview web app

 [!INCLUDE[banner](includes/banner.md)]

-The Microsoft Dynamics 365 Connected Store Preview web app includes a left navigation pane that you can use to access the pages in the app.
+The Microsoft Dynamics 365 Connected Spaces Preview web app includes a left navigation pane that you can use to access the pages in the app.

 ![Left navigation pane.](media/navigation.PNG "Left navigation pane")